KhyatiSingh51/AI-Powered-Regulatory-Compliance-Checker-for-Contracts/README.md

-# 🚀 AI-Powered Regulatory Compliance Checker
+# 🚀 AI-Powered Regulatory Compliance Checker for Contract

 ## 📌 Overview
 This project automates the analysis of legal contracts and checks compliance with regulatory standards such as GDPR using AI.